The project management is responsible for the content of the information provided.

 In the current state of the art, search for avalanche victims is first conducted on the ground by rescuers engaged by the ski lifts of a ski resort.
-After approximately fifteen minutes, this rapid intervention team is then joined by professional rescue guides, paramedics and mountain doctors.
+After approximately fifteen minutes, this rapid intervention team is then joined by professional rescue guides, paramedics and specialist mountain doctors.
 Those professionals are all brought to the avalanche area by helicopter companies which are key actors in the swiss life-line.
-On the ground, the main technology used by the rescuers, to find victims, is the widespread avalanche beacon.
-Those beacons have for purpose of search devices as well as distress beacons.
+The whole team then continues to conduct a ground search to localize a victim thanks to its avalanche beacon.

 Considering that under an avalanche the first fifteen minutes are crucial for survival, search time is of paramount importance.
 This key parameter can be influenced by both bad weather conditions as well as the difficult evolution of the intervention teams on chaotic ground and risky zones.
 Last, the rescuer’s vision only covers what can be seen from the ground.

 A main advantage of using a drone in such a situation resides in the fact that the whole avalanche area can be observed with a global vision without being affected by the nature of the terrain.
 The autonomous feature of that aircraft allows rescuers to launch it and focus on other tasks – such as medical supply preparations or free first found victims from snow.
-Our search technology is based on the avalanche beacon, presented above.
 Moreover, the solution proposed in this project will be able to manage the complex and well-known problem of multiple buried victims.
 This will drastically decrease the search time and boost the victim chances of survival.
 Indeed, our technology could ensure more safety for intervention teams and provide them a solution even when they can’t intervene directly.

 Our main goal is so to develop a 1st proof-of-concept product at the end of the year and to run our first field trials and beta-tests with ski resorts.